adventuremomblog

 Does Dustry Trails Provide a Shuttle?

-Dusty Trails provides shuttle bus services that transport you from the parking lot to the river and back.
+Dusty Trails provides shuttle bus services from the parking lot to the river and back.

-There is a bathroom nearby at Dusty Trails if you want to go before boarding the bus.
-Once you leave the parking area at Dusty Trails there may not be restrooms available.
+There’s a bathroom nearby at Dusty Trails if you want to go before boarding the bus.
+There may not be any restrooms available once you leave the parking area at Dusty Trails.

 tanking in Nebraska with Dusty Trails